From the Midway—Hands-on experience with paleontology through the University of Chicago’s Fossil Lab

 A Culinary Adventure Junior Chefs Kitchen

 At Junior Chefs Kitchen, we do more than teach kids how to cook—we help them build life skills, confidence, and a healthy relationship with food.
 Our after-school classes are hands-on, fun, and developmentally appropriate, with themed weekly recipes that reinforce early math, science, and motor skills.
 We focus on food exploration to reduce picky eating, encourage teamwork, and foster independence in the kitchen.
 Each session ends with a tasting and leftovers so kids can share what they’ve learned.
 Plus, we are the only purveyor that cooks with all proteins and works with a Registered Dietitian.
 Materials fee of $100 will be applied.
-Recipes will be different from the Fall Term, so students can sign up again for the Winter Term.
+Recipes will be different from the Winter Term, so students can sign up again for the Spring Term.

 Ceramics